nvpro-samples/vk_mini_samples/samples/simple_polygons/README.md

 ## onAttach

-The `onAttach` function will create the VMA allocator, the scene, a collection of primitives, materials and instances refering the meshes.
+The `onAttach` function will create the VMA allocator, the scene, a collection of primitives, materials and instances referring the meshes.
 It creates the Vulkan representation of the scene by creating multiple buffers of vertices and indices in `createVkBuffers` and the pipeline to display.

 ## onUIRender